 A roof leak can be worrisome in the middle of a rainstorm.
 Here’s a quick tip on how to stop a roof leak in the rain until the roofer can get there!

-The first sign of a rook leak is usually a stain on the ceiling.
+The first sign of a rook leak or rain leakage is usually a stain on the ceiling.

 Unfortunately, if you cool a roofer, they aren’t always available right away.